22 Cheap Fundraising Ideas – Proven to work in 2019

 Each team will have a certain goal like gaining weight or losing weight.
 After the teams are formed they will have to find supporters willing to pledge to their cause.

-Once the competition is over teams will collect the pledges from their supporters.
-Each team will collect say $1 for each pound of weight lost or gained.
-This is a very nice way to raise funds as everyone turns out a winner at the end of the event and also richer.
+Once the competition is over, teams will collect the pledges from their supporters.
+Each team can collect $1-5 for each pound of weight lost or gained.
+This is a very nice way to raise funds as everyone turns out a winner at the end of the event.

-Now have a yard sale for an entire week.
+Have the yard sale for an entire day.
 Do not bargain or try to sell your items for profit.
 Remember they are used and you are raising money for charity.
-So any amount the donor is willing to pay is welcome.
+So, any amount the donor is willing to pay is welcome.
 Collect your money at the end of the sale and put up another yard sale a month later if you still have items to sell.